opensupplyhub/open-supply-hub-api-examples/how_to/facility-onboarding-workflow-guide.md

-# Building a facility onboarding workfow - OS ID retrieval
+# Building a facility onboarding workfow (OS ID retrieval)

-## Use Case: 3rd party platforms
+## Use Case: Sustanability platforms and service providers

 A common use case for retrieving OS IDs involves platforms that use OS IDs as unique identifiers to facilitate onboarding of new users (suppliers, facilities, sites), data exchange and collaboration with third parties.